AndromedaIsComingg/DevOps-Projects-Darey.io/Project 7/README.md

 ##### Confirming the configuration from our web browser
-We will use the publice ip in our web browser with the port number, if it displays the public ip, the it means we are good to go.
+We will use the publice IP in our web browser with the port number, if it displays the public IP, the it means we are good to go.

 <img width="1280" alt="web apache welcome" src="https://github.com/AndromedaIsComingg/Other-Projects/assets/140917780/ee6080f7-15b9-4195-8d2b-a1de2f54e8f2">